synapsestudios/oidc-platform/docs/installation.md

 | REDIS_PORT                | Set if different from default '6379' |

 ## Keystores
+DEPRECATION WARNING: The Synapse OpenID Connect platform provides a default set of keys so that it will work if you do not provide your own, but DO NOT USE THE DEFAULTS IN PRODUCTION.
+Use of these keys in a non-development environment will be removed in the next version and OIDC will not start.

 node-oidc-provider uses [node-jose](https://github.com/cisco/node-jose) keys and stores to encrypt, sign and decrypt things (mostly tokens and stuff).
 For security purposes YOU SHOULD PROVIDE YOUR OWN KEYS.
 The synapse OpenID Connect platform provides a default set of keys so that it will work if you do not provide your own, but PLEASE DO NOT USE THE DEFAULTS IN PRODUCTION.